Axes of subordination: Need

 Although there are different racial hierarchies, there is a common idea behind all them.
 That is, the idea that some groups are better than others.
 It may seem counterintuitive to not treat every group as equal, but previous research demonstrates that there are multiple ways in which racial hierarchies are beneficial.
 Ultimately, racial hierarchies contribute to the overall success of an organization by allowing cooperation among groups and incentives for improvement among various other factors.
-Even a hierarchy within groups is also beneficial as groups composed of members with different rankings can perform better on a interdependent task than groups composed of members of equal status.
+Even a hierarchy within groups is also beneficial as groups composed of members with different rankings can perform better on an interdependent task than groups composed of members of equal status.

 Two important contributors to the study of group based hierarchies in social psychology are Jim Sidanius and Felicia Pratto.
 Both proposed social dominance theory in order to explain why societies build and maintain hierarchies on various factors such as race.
 According to them, one way in which racial hierarchies are maintained is through hiearchy-enhancing legitimising myths, where in stable societies, justify the existing hierarchy.
 Social dominance theory identifies other factors that help maintain hierarchies such as institutional discrimination, individual discrimination, and intergroup processes such as ingroup bias.
 Building off social dominance theory, social dominance orientation takes into consideration that individuals vary in terms of how much they support inequality among groups.
 Individuals who are high on social dominance orientation are supportive of hierarchy enhancing roles and ideologies.
 The need for racial hierarchy is therefore present at both the group and individual level.

 It is well known that group hierarchies benefit those groups with power, but harm those groups who are considered minorities.
 Knowing this, it is odd that inferior groups justify the existing hierarchy by not fighting back.
 John T. Jost developed system justification theory to explain why minority groups justify their situation, and in some cases, look up to those who have the power.
 The theory of system justification proposes that there are various psychological benefits to justifying the system, even among those who are considered to be a part of the minority group.
 The origin of system justification theory came from many other theories that include social identity theory, the belief in a just world, cognitive dissonance theory, marxist-feminist theories of ideology, and social dominance theory.
 Individuals who are part of minority groups justify the existing system due to rationalization of the status quo, internalizing of inequality, the reduction of dissonance.
 It seems that individuals would sometimes rather be stuck in certain discomfort than uncertain pleasantness.